How Much Does Spray Foam Insulation Cost in the Attic of an Existing Home in 2026? (Prices/Rates/Factors)

 Depending on your project's size, these rebates range from $50 to $250.
 Utility providers like Consumers Energy, DTE, SEMCO, and Michigan Gas and Utilities offer these rebates directly.

-Additionally, homeowners who insulate at least two areas of their homes can take advantage of the home performance rebate, ranging from $400 to $1,100.
+Additionally, homeowners who insulate at least two areas of their home can take advantage of the home performance rebate, which ranges from $400 to $1,100.

 Tax Credits: The Financial Advantage